Aurora Flight Participant Spotlight: Clarice Terry Brown's Space Odyssey

 Mom’s love of science fiction and fascination with space was also passed down, to me, her middle daughter, in particular.
 I earned a Metallurgical Engineering degree from Purdue, the first African American woman to do so, then went on to a career in the industry where I had the opportunity to do contract work for NASA.
 Indeed, in my current position, at the National Academy of Sciences, Engineering, and Medicine, many career moves later, NASA is a sponsor of some of our work.
 Thanks in no small part to mom, my dream of becoming a rocket scientist actually came true in a small way.
 I dedicate my work in this area to her, and she remains an inspiration to me always.

 My siblings, like my mom and me, followed their own “roads less traveled.”
-My older sister became the first in our family to go to university; my brother was a talented ceramicist and woodcrafter; and my youngest sister is a celebrated public artist in Washington State.
-I can think of no better tribute for our mom gave my siblings and me by simply daring to be herself, than to finally realize her dream of traveling “to the stars.”
+My older sister became the first in our family to go to university, earning a Pharmacy degree; my brother was a talented ceramicist and woodcrafter; and my youngest sister is a celebrated public artist in Washington State.
+I can think of no better tribute for all our mom gave my siblings and me by simply daring to be herself, than to finally realize her dream of traveling “to the stars.”
 It will be an honor and a privilege to share stories and images of my mom’s Celestis flight with family and friends, and show them her space capsule.
 Who knows?
 Maybe it will inspire another generation of our family to reach for their own spaceflight dream and for the stars!